mehulagg/gitlab/doc/user/project/merge_requests/csv_export.md

 ## Limitations

 - Export merge requests to CSV is not available at the Group’s merge request list.
-- As the merge requests will be sent as an email attachment, there is a limit on how much data can be exported.
-Currently this limit is 15MB to ensure successful delivery across a range of email providers.
-If this limit is reached we suggest narrowing the search before export, perhaps by exporting open and closed merge requests separately.
+- As the merge request CSV file is sent as an email attachment, the size is limited to 15MB to ensure successful delivery across a range of email providers.
+If you need to minimize the size of the file, you can narrow the search before export.
+For example, you can set up exports of open and closed merge requests in separate files.